Hulk-Dexteen/Hulk-Dexteen/README.md

 # Hi, I'm Dexteen 👋

-### Automation & Software Developer
+### Student Developer | Automation & Computing

-I build practical automation systems that reduce repetitive business processes using **n8n, APIs, JavaScript and AI**.
+I'm a student interested in computing, software development, AI and automation.

-I'm interested in building real-world automation solutions that help businesses save time, reduce manual work and improve their workflows.
+My interest in programming started with Scratch, and I have since explored web development, JavaScript, computer networks, web security and automation.
+I enjoy building practical projects, experimenting with new technologies and learning how different systems can work together to solve real-world problems.

 ## 🚀 Featured Project

 ### 🧾 Automated Invoice Creation System

-An end-to-end invoice automation system built with n8n.
+I built an end-to-end invoice automation system using n8n that automates several steps of the invoicing process.

-The workflow automatically:
+The workflow:

-- Retrieves invoice-ready data from Google Sheets
+- Retrieves invoice data from Google Sheets
 - Validates customer and invoice information
 - Calculates invoice totals and discounts
 - Generates invoice documents